 When you’re trying to manage your help desk expenses, the first step is to figure out what you’re currently spending.
 Only then can you make an informed decision about whether you maintain your staff levels, hire more help, or switch to outsourcing your help desk.

-That’s why we created our Help Desk Cost Calculator Lite.
+That’s why we created our Help Desk Cost Calculator.
 This tool was designed to help you quickly get a bird’s eye view of what you’re currently spending per ticket.
 To help you begin, read on for our calculator walkthrough.

 Step 1: Enter Monthly Ticket Volume and Overhead %

 Of these first inputs, the monthly ticket volume should be the simplest to identify.
 Reviewing your records, determine (on average) how many tickets your help desk receives.

 Your overhead percentage is a little more complicated.
 This figure is calculated as a percentage of the cost of an individual agent.
 What drives that overhead total might include things like:

 - Furniture, office space, and office utilities

 While you can get pretty granular with how you calculate this figure, as a general rule of thumb, we recommend using 25%-35%.
 (For this walkthrough, however, let’s split the difference and call it 30%.)